Yarra Hills Secondary College – an eLearning journey

 Where can I source a BYOD senior school laptop?

-1. Parents can purchase a recommended device from the College’s BYOD purchasing partner JB Hi-Fi Solutions for Education.
+- Parents can purchase a recommended device from the College’s BYOD purchasing partner JB Hi-Fi Education.

-2. Parents can purchase a device of similar specification from other sources such as The Good Guys, Harvey Norman, JB Hi-Fi, etc. The College strongly suggests that parents include a warranty that will cover your investment for up to 3 years and that consideration be given to accidental damage and/or theft.
+All devices offer hardware warranty options.
+We strongly suggest purchasing an insurance option, excess fees apply. - Parents can purchase a device of similar specification from other sources such as The Good Guys, Harvey Norman, JB Hi-Fi, etc. The College strongly suggests that parents include a warranty that will cover your investment for up to 3 years and that consideration be given to insurance options.
 Please consult your chosen retailer or home insurance provider for advice.

-Why does YHSC provide BYOD senior school laptop options from JB Hi-Fi Solutions for Education?
+Why does YHSC provide BYOD senior school laptop options from JB Hi-Fi Education?

 What happens if my student’s BYOD breaks down?

-1. If the device was purchased through the College’s BYOD purchasing partner JB Hi-Fi Solutions for Education, the College technicians can lodge the warranty claim and arrange for repair at school.
+- If the device was purchased through the College’s BYOD purchasing partner JB Hi-Fi Education, the College technicians can lodge the warranty claim and arrange for repair at school.
 Usually 3 to 5 days turn around depending on parts supply.

 What happens if my student’s BYOD is damaged?